yogesh1905/QnA-website/README.md

 Connection is made to local mongo db database and databases are created automatically.

-Run npm install -this installs the required node packages and then run app.js,using the command nodemon app.js
+Run npm install this installs the required node packages and then run app.js,using the command nodemon app.js